스킴

 Locality

 In the next post we will examine the algebraic properties of schemes.
-The topological properties examined in this post and the algebraic properties to be examined in the next post are, of course, closely related, and looking at them simultaneously deepens our understanding of schemes.
-We conclude this post by giving definitions that allow us to examine this more closely.
-In particular, in the remaining part we can give a geometric intuition for the localizations \(A_f\) and \(A_\mathfrak{p}\) of a ring \(A\).
+The topological properties examined here and the algebraic properties to be examined next are, of course, closely related, and considering them together deepens our understanding of schemes.
+We conclude this post by introducing definitions that let us examine this interplay more closely.
+In particular, in what follows we can endow the localizations \(A_f\) and \(A_\mathfrak{p}\) of a ring \(A\) with geometric intuition.

 Definition 8 A property \(Q\) of rings is called local if the following two conditions hold.